-Candidates appearing for the NABARD Grade A and Grade B exams scheduled in June must pay attention to the Agriculture and Rural Development section since it covers a vast portion of rural Indian agriculture.
-To help you with your preparation, we are providing you notes on Fisheries in India, which is an important topic in this section.
+Candidates appearing for the NABARD Grade A and Grade B exams must pay attention to the Agriculture and Rural Development section as this section is a part of both phase-1 & phase-2 of these examinations.
+Therefore to help you with your preparation, we are providing you with notes on Fisheries in India, which is an important topic in this section.
 Read on to know more.

 Types of Fisheries in India